Ito (footballer, born 1975)

-Antonio Álvarez Pérez (born 21 January 1975), known as Ito, is a Spanish retired footballer who played as a defensive midfielder, and a manager.
+Antonio Álvarez Pérez (born 21 January 1975), known as Ito, is a Spanish former professional footballer who played as a defensive midfielder.

 He amassed La Liga totals of 282 matches and seven goals over ten seasons, mainly with Betis (five years) and Espanyol (three).

+Ito appeared once for the Spain national team.
+After retiring, he worked as a manager.

 Club career

-Born in Almendralejo, Extremadura, Ito started playing professionally with local CF Extremadura, helping it rise from the third division to La Liga and making his top flight debut on 9 September 1996 in a game against Real Betis.
-Even though the club was finally relegated he was a key midfield element (39 matches, one goal) and attracted interest from RC Celta de Vigo, which he helped qualify for the UEFA Cup in his sole season.
+Born in Almendralejo, Extremadura, Ito started playing professionally with local CF Extremadura, helping it rise from the Segunda División B to La Liga and making his top-flight debut on 9 September 1996 in a game against Real Betis.
+Even though the club was finally relegated, he was a key midfield element (39 matches, one goal) and attracted interest from RC Celta de Vigo, which he helped qualify for the UEFA Cup in his sole season.

-Subsequently, Ito spent six years with Betis, being relegated in his second season but always being an important first-team member, on occasion wearing the captain's armband.
+Subsequently, Ito spent six years with Betis, being relegated in his second season but being always an important first-team member, on occasion wearing the captain's armband.
 Released in 2004, he joined Barcelona's RCD Espanyol.

-With Espanyol, Ito won the 2006 edition of the Copa del Rey and, although a reserve in the Catalan team's 2006–07 league campaign – eight appearances – he played in ten UEFA Cup games as they lost the final on penalties, to Sevilla FC.
+With Espanyol, Ito won the 2006 edition of the Copa del Rey and, although a reserve in the Catalan team's 2006–07 league campaign – eight appearances – he played ten UEFA Cup games as they lost the final on penalties to Sevilla FC.

-In July 2007, Ito signed with second level side Córdoba CF, being released at the age of 34 after two seasons of regular playing time, after which he dropped down a division and joined CP Cacereño in his native region.
+In July 2007, Ito signed with Segunda División side Córdoba CF, being released at the age of 34 after two seasons, following which he dropped down a tier and joined CP Cacereño in his native region.
+After retiring, he acted as manager in the Tercera División with SP Villafranca, CD Díter Zafra and CD Azuaga.

 International career

-After a fine individual campaign with Celta which led to a transfer to Betis, Ito earned his sole cap for Spain on 23 September 1998, appearing in the last two minutes of a 1–0 friendly win over Russia in Granada.
+After a fine individual campaign with Celta which led to a transfer to Betis, Ito earned his sole cap for Spain on 23 September 1998, featuring the last two minutes of a 1–0 friendly win over Russia in Granada.

-Previously, he helped the under-21s win the 1998 UEFA European Championships, playing in the final against Greece.
+Previously, he helped the under-21s to win the 1998 UEFA European Championships, playing the final against Greece.